A REST Profile for the Model Context Protocol — Draft Proposal

 The key words "MUST", "MUST NOT", "SHOULD", "SHOULD NOT", and "MAY" in this document are to be interpreted as described in RFC 2119.

-A service is MCP*-conformant if it satisfies all requirements in Sections 3 through 6.
+A service conforms to the MCP REST profile if it satisfies all requirements in Sections 4 through 7.

 A conformant service MUST publish an OpenAPI 3.x specification at the following well-known URI: